SiddharthMathurDeveloper/Networking/Notes.md

 <br/>

 - A MAC address, or media access control address, is a 12-digit hexadecimal number assigned to each device connected to the network.
-- They are physically attached t oa hardware device / burned into it
+- They are physically attached to the  hardware device / burned into it

 - It is primarily specified as a unique identifier during device manufacturing and is often found on a device's network interface card (NIC).